 While fostering a team environment of trust, innovation, and professionalism, the Director of Fundraising will lead strategic and tactical efforts to make the Annual Fund the preferred destination for unrestricted gifts by the Aggie Network in support of Texas A&M University and The Association of Former Students.
 This role will also provide oversight and management of stewardship efforts for donors of major gifts to the Endowed Century Club, Aggie Ring Scholarships, and other endowment-level or capital gifts to The Association.

-Essential Functions: Develop, execute, and assess strategic and tactical Annual Giving activities.
+Develop, execute, and assess strategic and tactical Annual Giving activities.

 - Foster an environment of trust, innovation, and professionalism among the Fundraising Team.